Corporal 16694 George Kirkham

 Personal Data

-The 18th Battalion Lancashire Fusiliers was initially a Bantam Battalion for men less than the 5 foot 3 inch required for other infantry Battalions.
+The 18th Battalion Lancashire Fusiliers was initially a Bantam Battalion for men who did not meet the 5 foot 3 inches height requirement for other infantry Battalions.
 By the end of 1916 the quality of Bantam replacements became sub-standard; in common with the other Bantam Battalions, replacements from then on were average conscripts.
-As George Kirkham died after 1916, it cannot be assumed that he was a Bantam by height.
+As George Kirkham enlisted in the 18th Battalion in approximately February 1915, it is a reasonable assumption that he was a 'true' bantam and less than 5 feet 3 inches in height.

 Action resulting in his death